groupdocs-conversion/GroupDocs.Conversion-for-.NET/Showcases/README.md

-## Web Report Generator Powered by GroupDocs.Assembly
+## MVC Conversion Example Powered by GroupDocs.Conversion

-Web Report Generator is an ASP.NET Web Forms Application that demonstrates the core functionalities provided by GroupDocs.Assembly for .NET.
+MVC Conversion Example is an MVC Web  Application that demonstrates the core functionalities provided by GroupDocs.Conversion for .NET.
-The Web Report Generator allows user to easily create reports based on:
+The MVC Conversion Example allows user to easily Convert Documnents to other formats:

-+ **Predefined custom templates**
++ **Predefined Document templates**
-+ **Your own database (MS SQL Server local OR Remote) tables, views and also with custom query**
++
 The UI of the application is kept very simple and developers can enhance the features as their own needs since it is an Open Source Project.